RoySpino/Rampage/README.md

 # Things to know
 This project is still in the interpreter phase.

+Free-format and fix-format code is handled by a bool variable (doFreeLex) in Lexer.cs file.
+It is currently a hard coded flag and (when fully implemented) it will be dynamically set with a default value of False.

 Like RPG4 this compiler supports fixed and free-format code.
 But the primary difference between this compiler and IBM RPG is that the spec column begins at column 1 not 6

 To make the development simpler there is no distinction between procedures that return nothing and subroutines.
 The only difference will be the positioning of theses sections of code.